itsthea962/vbColourPicker/README.md

 A colour picker with all features such as HEX, R, G and B values of the pixel being hovered, zoom function, mouse postion and colour saving and more

-https://github.com/theo3334/vbColourPicker/releases has the releases including the latest stable and latest beta
+https://github.com/theo3334/vbColourPicker/releases has the releases including the latest stable and latest beta if any

-Use the beta at your own risk (it's rather unbuggy at the moment but has uncompleted features)
+Use the betas at your own risk

 Feel free to use these files, just credit my GitHub page when doing so